OctoPrint/OctoPrint/docs/configuration/logging_yaml.rst

        maxBytes: 2097152 # 2 * 1024 * 1024 = 2 MB in bytes
        filename: /path/to/octoprints/logs/serial.log

-You can find more information on the used logging handlers in the `Python documentation on logging handlers <https://docs.python.org/2/library/logging.handlers.html>`_.
+You can find more information on the used logging handlers in the Python documentation on :py:mod:`logging.handlers`.

 Changing logging formatters
 ---------------------------